evelan-de/sanity-plugin-translate/README.md

 - **Translation Integration**: Utilizes the `deepl-node` library to integrate with the DeepL API for robust translation capabilities.
 - **Document Actions**: Includes actions for translating documents and fixing references within the Sanity Studio.
 - **Configurable**: Supports configuration for different environments with customizable plugin options.
+- **Customizable Field Keys**: Define which fields should be translated with support for custom field keys, type-specific fields, and exclusions via the TranslationService API.

 ## Installation